The founder of Microsoft has a warning for society.

 “If we’re not careful, technology will accentuate the difference between the well off and the poor because if it’s expensive, then you’ll have the difference between the well off and the poor people even worse,” Gates said.

-Today’s super-rich hold the greatest concentration of wealth, an estimated $6 trillion, since the first US Gilded Age at the turn of the 20th century, back when families like the Carnegies, the Rockefellers and the Vanderbilts controlled vast fortunes.
+Today’s super-rich holds the greatest concentration of wealth, an estimated $6 trillion, since the first US Gilded Age at the turn of the 20th century, back when families like the Carnegies, the Rockefellers, and the Vanderbilts controlled vast fortunes.

 But there is hope.
 Bill is also a strong evangelist of Artificial Intelligence, and prophesizes that it will solve the fiscal problems it creates on the way.

 “AI will alter the labor and service environment in developed countries, but will help society take care of older people or address class sizes in schools.
 As we free labor up from things like manufacturing, we can shift it to some of these very human-centric needs.”